A journey into the Hellenistic and Roman Kingdom

 Day 2 - Giza & Cairo

 This morning we visit the pyramid complexes on the Giza Plateau, including the Great Pyramid – a true wonder of the ancient world, where atmospheric passageways lead to the breath-taking grand gallery and royal burial chamber.
-We also explore the Solar Boat Museum, which houses an original pharaonic ship, the Valley Temple of Khafra and the enigmatic Great Sphinx, whose limestone form has occupied this spot for more than 4,000 years.
-In the afternoon we enjoy a visit to the Grand Egyptian Museum in Cairo, where the world’s most extensive exhibitions in pharaonic artefacts can be seen.
+We also explore the Valley Temple of Khafra and the enigmatic Great Sphinx, whose limestone form has occupied this spot for more than 4,000 years.
+In the afternoon we enjoy a visit to the Museum of Antiquities in Tharir Square, Cairo (up until the new GEM in Giza opens), where the world’s most extensive exhibitions in pharaonic artefacts can be seen.
 Among the many treasures on display are the solid gold mask of Tutankhamun, and the Narmer Palette, thought to depict the unification of Upper and Lower Egypt.

 Day 3 - Cairo